-School Goals for 2013-2014:
+School Goals for 2014-2015:

-Based on the review of student achievement using provincial, district and school evidence, the goals set out in the Queen Mary Community School Plan for 2013-2014 are:
+Based on the review of student achievement using provincial, district and school evidence, the goals set out in the Queen Mary Community School Plan for 2014-2015 are:

 - 1. To Improve reading proficiency in students at the Primary (K-3) level. - 2.
-Providing a Safe and Caring School Environment, relative to a review and revision of Queen Mary's Emergency Management Plan - 3.
-To increase grade seven student engagement and preparation for success at Carson Graham Secondary School.
+To provide a Respectful, Safe and Caring School Environment.

-School Goal # 1:
+3. To increase grade seven student engagement and preparation for success at Carson Graham Secondary School.

-To improve reading proficiency in students at the Primary (K-3) level
+School Goal # 1: To improve reading proficiency in students at the Primary (K-3) level